VEZY/PlantBiophysics.jl/docs/src/simulation/several_simulation.md

 nothing
 ```

-A value in `Status` may itself be scalar or vector-valued, but it is one state
-value and is never interpreted implicitly as a timestep series.
-In an
-externally controlled stepping loop, update prescribed state before advancing
-the simulation.
-For a reusable, declarative scenario, represent time-varying
-forcing with an environment backend or a source application.
-A unique
-same-object source binds automatically; use `ModelSpec(...; inputs=...)` for
-cross-object, renamed, ambiguous, or explicitly time-aggregated values.
+The leaf starts with the first row's absorbed light.
+Unlike `Weather`, a
+vector stored in `Status` does not automatically advance through time.
+To
+change a leaf input, we update its value before running the next step.

 ## Run and retain the results

-`run!` starts the timeline and consumes the first row of `Weather`.
-Subsequent
+`run!` runs the first row of `Weather`.
+Each call to `step!` then advances
-calls to `step!` preserve the environment position, scheduler state, and
-retained output streams.
+to the next weather row and adds its results to the same simulation.

 ```@example several_steps
 simulation = run!(scene; outputs=:all)